The farm at Llanerchaeron

 What you’ll see on the farm today

-When you visit Llanerchaeron you’ll see 10 different species of farm animals, all traditional breeds including Llanwenog sheep and Welsh pigs.
-You’ll see them housed on the stockyard and in the surrounding buildings bringing the farm to life and demonstrating what that relationships would have been like between the house, service courtyard and the farm.
+When you visit Llanerchaeron you’ll see many different species of farm animals, all traditional breeds including Llanwenog sheep, Welsh pigs and Welsh cobs.
+You’ll see them housed on the stockyard and in the surrounding buildings, bringing the farm to life and demonstrating what that relationships would have been like between the house, service courtyard and the farm.

 Caring for our animals and the environment